niloymridul/klmwdetect/README.md

 <p>
 Once it is installed, search for it with the search function when hitting the Windows key or clicking the desktop icon.
 Make sure to run as admin or else the program will give many prompts asking you for admin privileges.
-The image below explains what each part of the Wireshark interface does.
+Click Ethernet to start capturing packets below the header that says Capture The image below explains what each part of the Wireshark interface does.
 </p>

 <p align="center">